joelseq/linkstowr-api/README.md

-# LinkShelf API
+# LinkStowr API

-API for the LinkShelf web app, chrome extension and obsidian plugin.
+API for the LinkStowr web app, chrome extension and obsidian plugin.

 ## Developing